7urtles/auto7shifts/v2/README.md

 # Auto7shifts v2

-### Second iteration of an automated shift pickup tool.

 ## Purpose:

 Some employee management tools have a feature to automatically claim work shifts as they come available.